e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week10/monday.md

 - I am still sick, but I am doing much better than last week!

 ### What will you work on today?
-- I completed my tasks for this week.
+- I completed my tasks for this week; I will not be working on anything.

 ### How close are we to hitting our sprint goals?
 - We are good to go!